What is DDOS Server?

 Application Recovery

 When your network is restored online, all your clients will try to connect at once.
 Remember, they may have been attempting to connect since the site went down.
-Many times, the pent-up demand coming it at once may trigger an application layer DDoS effect with numerous sessions reconnecting.
+Many times, the pent-up demand coming at once may trigger an application layer DDoS effect with numerous sessions reconnecting.

 To prevent such an occurrence, develop a strategy that will facilitate the gradual reconnection of customers.
 There are various methods of achieving this based on your business.
 For example, you may route to varying data centers according to IP address geography or range.
 You can also dictate the number of connections that can be set up.